-This associate degree program is a career oriented college-level technology consisting of classroom, laboratory, and clinical experience.
-The American Society of Radiologic Technologists (ASRT) approved curriculum includes communications, sociology, mathematics, biology, physics, medical and radiography courses.
-Upon completion of this program you will be able to obtain diagnostic radiographs while maintaining radiation protection and patient safety.
-They also assist the radiologist in the detection, diagnosis, and treatment of diseases and injuries through the use of x-ray.
+This associate degree program is a career oriented college-level technology consisting of classroom, laboratory, and clinical experiences.
+The curriculum includes communications, sociology, mathematics, biology, physics, and medical and radiography courses.
+Upon completion of this program graduates will be able to obtain diagnostic radiographs while maintaining radiation protection and patient safety.
+They also assist the radiologist in the detection, diagnosis and treatment of diseases and in jury through the use of x-ray.
 Additional duties may involve research, administration, and record keeping at the physician’s discretion.
-As a graduate of this program, you will be eligible to take the examination for certification and registration prepared by the American Registry of Radiologic Technologists and apply for licensure through the State of Ohio Department of Health.
+Graduates of this program will be eligible to take the examination for certification and registration prepared by the American Registry of Radiologic Technologists and apply for licensure through the State of Ohio Department of Health.

 Employment opportunities for qualified radiologic technologists exist in hospitals, clinics, physician’s offices, government agencies, equipment manufacturers, research facilities, and colleges and universities.

-Admission to the Radiology Program is selective.
+Admission to the Radiologic Technology program is selective.
 For detailed information on the admission procedure and process, please contact the program director.

 Tuesday, July 8 at 10 a.m., Rm.
 210

 Monday, September 8 at 5 p.m., Rm.
 106

 Thursday, October 9 at 4 p.m., Rm.
 208

 Wednesday, November 12 at 5 p.m., Rm.
 106